 Kafka Connect includes two types of connectors:

-as Elasticsearch, or batch systems such as Hadoop for offline analysis.
+- Sink connector: Sink connectors deliver data from Kafka topics to secondary indexes, such as Elasticsearch, or batch systems such as Hadoop for offline analysis.